 Production for KPEV totaled 1168 examples, delivered between 1917 and 1922 by eight manufacturers: AEG, Borsig, Hanomag, Henschel, Krupp, Linke-Hofmann, Rheinmetall and Schichau.
 Badenian railways obtained 98 examples, also classed G12 and built by MBG, Linke-Hofmann and Brown-Boveri of Switzerland.
 Reichseisenbahnen Elsaß-Lothringen took delivery of 118 engines from Henschel (68, service numbers 5563-5630) and Grafenstaden (50, service numbers 5631-5680); after WWI all went to France.
 Esslingen built 43 G12s for Württembergische Staatsbahn between 1919 and 1922.
 Finally, Sächsischen Staatseisenbahnen obtained 62 engines, classed XIII H, built by Hartmann between 1917 and 1922; further twelve, completed in 1924, were not given SäStB service numbers and went directly to DRG.
 This gives the grand total of 1509 examples, excluding class G121 and those built against the Turkish order.
 Individual batches differed in details, the most visible being the number and shape of boiler domes.

 After the war most of these modern and powerful engines remained in Germany, with the exception of those from Alsace-Lorraine and a handful from Prussia and Saxony, which went to France.
 In the DRG service they were classed 5810-21 (formerly KPEV) and 582-5 (formerly railways of other lands).
+In 1920s a few examples were rebuilt with coal dust firing, but this system has not found widespread use; however, DR continued to develop it further in 1950s.
 After WWII they remained in the DB service only until 1953.
 With DR they soldiered on until 1977.
 56 examples were rebuilt with modified boilers and re-classed 5830; last were withdrawn in 1981.

 Not a single G12 was handed over to Polish Railways as a part of war reparations.
 However, PKP obtained one example from France.
 This engine, former ‘Saarbrücken 5526’ (Henschel 15756/1918), designated Ty1-1, was acquired mainly for evaluation purposes and remained in use until 1939.
 Taken over by Germans and impressed into DRG as 58 2144, it was returned after the war and became Ty1-23.
 Polish specialists held this class in high esteem, but three-cylinder layout was considered too complex.
 Class G12 served as a basis for PKP class Ty23, the most numerous steam locomotive of Polish design.
 Ty23 retained the Belpaire-type boiler, but featured more typical two-cylinder single-expansion engine.
 After WWII Polish state railways acquired as many as 134 examples.
 They were assigned to regional managements in Poznań and Wrocław, a few saw also some service in Upper Silesia.
 In mid-1950s several (probably fourteen) were handed over to DR in exchange for ex-Polish Ty23s.
 Last example in service, Ty1-94, was written off in October 1970.
 Several served for a few years more as stationary boilers at various industrial establishments.
 Ty1-76 (ex KPEV ‘Elberfeld 5562’, then DRG 58 1297, Linke-Hofmann 1866/1919), withdrawn in September 1969, has been refurbished externally and is currently kept in Wolsztyn on static display.
 Some older sources claim that the preserved example is Ty1-87, which is incorrect.